Kezzryn/Advent-of-Code/2017/README.md

 ### [Day 25](Day%2025) - The Halting Problem
 - **Problem:** One last puzzle to track symbols on a line.
-- **Solution:** The tricky part was to parse the puzzle input I had some really dense syntax initally, which I replaced afterwords with something more sane.
+- **Solution:** The tricky part was to parse the puzzle input.
+I had some really dense syntax initially, which I replaced afterwards with something more sane.
 A fun puzzle to finish off the year.